 Current research in regenerative medicine has shown successful results in treating diabetes, cerebral palsy, autism, spinal cord injuries and heart disease.
 The potential for future treatments using cord blood stem cells appears to be infinite.

-It is estimated that as many as 1 in 3 people in the United States might benefit from stem cell regenerative medicine therapy, including treatments for type 1 diabetes, multiple sclerosis, stroke, heart failure, liver damage, Alzheimer’s, and more.1
+It is estimated that as many as 1 in 3 people in the United States may benefit from stem cell regenerative medicine therapy, including treatments for type 1 diabetes, multiple sclerosis, stroke, heart failure, liver damage, Alzheimer’s, and more.

 The risk and severity of GVHD is much higher with stem cells from bone marrow.
-In addition, cells from bone marrow are more likely to have been exposed to latent diseases, which can result in decreased cell viability.
+In addition, cells from bone marrow are more likely to have been exposed to latent diseases and DNA degradation.

 Embryonic stem cells are derived from a process that inhibits the life of the embryo, which make them highly controversial.

-No. After decades of successful transplants, the use of cord blood stem cells is now considered standard therapy in the treatment of more than 80 diseases and conditions.
+No. After three decades and more than 35,000 cord blood transplants, the use of cord blood stem cells is considered standard therapy in the treatment of more than 80 diseases and conditions.

 The field of stem cell therapy is growing rapidly, and the future potential is unlimited.

 Current studies are evaluating the effects of using cord blood stem cells to treat diabetes, cerebral palsy, autism, spinal cord injuries, heart disease, and more.
 Scientists are also using cord blood stem cells to stimulate lung development in premature babies.